viniguazz/Lig4/README.md

 The Main.py document encases the main logic of the program.

-In the near future, I expect to overhaul interface and implement the minimax algorithm, in order to improve the AI.
+In the near future, I expect to overhaul the interface and implement the minimax algorithm, in order to improve the AI.

 Thank you for showing up and checking the (very simple and terribly written) code.